circleci/circleci-docs/jekyll/_cci2/faq.md

 ## What is the difference between a usage queue and a run queue?

-A **usage queue** refers to
+A **usage queue** forms
-time spent waiting for the capacity to run your build.
+when an organization lacks the containers to run a build.
-Capacity is determined
-by the plan you choose
-when setting up a project on CircleCI.
+The number of available containers is determined by the plan chosen when setting up a project on CircleCI.
-If you are consistently using all your capacity, you can reduce the size of a usage queue by changing your plan.
+If your builds are queuing often, you can add more containers by changing your plan.

 A **run queue** refers to